opnfv/ipv6/docs/release/userguide/index.rst

 ====================================

-This section provides the users with gap analysis regarding IPv6 feature requirements with OpenStack Newton Official Release and Open Daylight Boron/Carbon Official Release.
+This section provides the users with gap analysis regarding IPv6 feature requirements with OpenStack Newton Official Release and Open Daylight Boron Official Release.
 The gap analysis serves as feature specific user guides and references when as a user you may leverage the IPv6 feature in the platform and need to perform some IPv6 related operations.

+For more information, please find Neutron's IPv6 document for Newton Release [1]_.

 ***************************************
 IPv6 Gap Analysis with OpenStack Newton